The Mondo Esoterica Guide to:

 Court intrigue and murder abound in this superbly well written and produced Historical Drama.

-Recommended although not for all.
+Recommended although not for action fans.

 Romulus and Remus (1961)